 Dickins Group - AML

-Our laboratory is funded by the National Health and Medical Research Council (NHMRC), and has previously been supported by the Leukaemia Foundation of Australia, the Sylvia and Charles Viertel Charitable Foundation, and VESKI.
+Our laboratory is funded by the Australian Government National Health and Medical Research Council and the Mark Foundation for Cancer Research.
+Previously we have received funding from the Leukaemia Foundation of Australia, the Sylvia and Charles Viertel Charitable Foundation, veski, and Australian Rotary Health.

 - See more of Ross's publications on his Monash University Staff Profile

 Acute myeloid leukemia maturation lineage influences residual disease and relapse following differentiation therapy.
 Ngo S, Oxley EP, Ghisi M, Garwood MM, McKenzie MD, Mitchell HL, Kanellakis P, Susanto O, Hickey MJ, Perkins AC, Kile BT, Dickins RA.
 Nat Commun 12, 6546 (2021).